-ASCII grid is a generic, text-based DTM format which was originally developed by Esri and it is sometimes referred to as ArcInfo ASCII grid or ArcGrid ASCII.
+ASCII grid is a generic, text-based DTM format that was originally developed by Esri and it is sometimes referred to as ArcInfo[®] ASCII grid or ArcGrid ASCII.
 This data can be read by most standard GIS software without additional translation.

-The term data structure refers to the organisation and sequence of the records in the data file and not to the geographical topology of the data.
+The term 'data structure' refers to the organisation and sequence of the records in the data file and not to the geographic topology of the data.